 We’re working closely with our partner organisations to improve wildlife monitoring techniques.
 This includes using new technology (such as the newly developed bat sensors) to give better ecological survey data – on the Park, and beyond.

-- 9,710 seats from the Basketball Arena and London Aquatics Centre have been reused in Lee Valley Hockey and Tennis Centre and other venues around the country.
+- 9,710 Seats from the Basketball Arena and London Aquatics Centre have reused in Lee Valley Hockey and Tennis Centre and other venues around the country

-- Bridges used during the Games have found new life, with some being refashioned into timber planters that can be seen around the Park, and one bridge reused whole as part of the Lee Valley VeloPark.
+- Bridges used during the games have found new life, with some being refashioned into timber planters that can be seen around the Park, and one complete bridge reused as part of the Lee Valley VeloPark.

-- Hub67 is a community centre in Hackney Wick, made out of 80% reused materials from the 2012 Games, including nine cabins used in the Athletes’ Village during the Games.
+- Hub67 is a community centre in Hackney Wick, made out of 80% reused materials from the 2012 Games, including 9 cabins used in the Athletes Village during the Games.

-Encouraging reuse in the communities around the Park is an important part of delivering a sustainable legacy for the whole area.
+Encouraging reuse in the communities around the Park is being developed through our Circular Economy programme.
 Examples of this include:

 Water is essential to the survival of people, wildlife and wildlife habits.
 It is also a resource that is essential to our current way of life – not just for flushing toilets, washing ourselves and our clothes, but also for our industrial and economic activities.
 Our water resources face a number of challenges over the coming years – including the challenges of climate change, pollution, and increasing populations.